ur-whitelab/peptidesim/README.md

 Write a bash script and run.

 **Note**: During replica exchange simulations, MPI_NP must be consistant with N (number of nodes), ntask_per_node and c (cpus_per_task) in bash script.
 Restarts should also have the same number of MPI processes otherwise it will result in PTE tuning log file missing error.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate when making changes.
 ​

 &copy; Andrew White at University of Rochester